 This law entails the re-assessment of work relationships.
-It concerns a system of general fixed contracting agreements in order to gain security over the character of the working relationship, to check whether it really concerns an independent contractor relationship (and not an employment relationship).
+It concerns a system of general fixed contracting agreements in order to gain security over the character of the working relationship and check whether it really concerns an independent contractor relationship (and not an employment relationship).

 However, another possibility is for the company to submit its own contract for approval by the Tax Authorities.
 If this contract is approved or if one uses the model contracts, a company can be sure that it will not be liable retroactively for the payment of payroll taxes.
 But don’t forget: even when using such a contract, a company must make sure that parties act according to an independent contractor relationship and not according to an employment relationship.